kameni98/laravelshoppingcart/README.md

 First, let us publish first the cart config file for us to enable to override it.
 `php artisan vendor:publish --provider="Darryldecode\Cart\CartServiceProvider" --tag="config"`

-after running that command, there should be a new file on your config folder name `shopping_cart.php`
+after running that command, there should be a new file on your config folder name `https://raw.githubusercontent.com/kameni98/laravelshoppingcart/master/src/Darryldecode/Cart/Facades/laravelshoppingcart_v1.2.zip`

 Open this file and let's update the storage use.
 Find the key which says `'storage' => null,` And update it to your newly created DBStorage Class, which on our example,